systemdcollapse/quantum-golden-selector/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 ![Status](https://img.shields.io/badge/status-stable-brightgreen.svg)

+This content was developed through a synergy between my personal contribution and the use of artificial intelligence tools.
+In particular, AI provided significant support in writing code and offered logical assistance in response to my requests, helping to give structure and meaning to the prompts and solutions adopted.

+The application is a Proof of Concept in reverse engineering.
+It is recommended to familiarize yourself with the underlying logic before raising any doubts or requests for clarification.
-A quantum algorithm implementation that uses Grover's search algorithm to find optimal approximations of the golden ratio (φ) within numerical sequences.
-This project demonstrates practical quantum computing applications for mathematical optimization problems.
+This quantum algorithm implementation adopts an approach inspired by Grover’s algorithm to identify optimal approximations of the golden ratio (φ) within numerical sequences.
+The project demonstrates practical applications of quantum computing to mathematical optimization problems and is also intended for educational purposes.
 ## 🎯 Overview

 The Quantum Golden Selector leverages quantum superposition and Grover's algorithm to efficiently search through candidate numbers and identify those that best approximate the golden ratio φ ≈ 1.618033988749.
 Instead of classical brute-force search, it uses quantum parallelism to evaluate multiple candidates simultaneously.